InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: : Interactive Fair Debiasing

 Since we do not have large annotated data for the parsing task, we instead adopt a few-shot framework, following \citep{slack2022talktomodel}.
-We use a large language model (LLM) (e.g.~GPT-J\footnote{\url{https://huggingface.co/docs/transformers/model_doc/gptj}}) as they have strong priors for language understanding (here, parsing) tasks from their pre-training phase.
-We use few demonstrative parsing examples for in-context learning of $f_p$.
-See complete task prompt in \Cref{table:parsing}.
+We use a large language model (e.g.~GPT-3; \texttt{text-davinci-003}) as they have strong priors for language understanding (here, parsing) tasks from their pre-training phase.
+We use a few demonstrative parsing examples for in-context learning of the parser.
+See the parsing task example in \Cref{table:parsing}.